 Also like oral reading, dictations take students back to the fundamentals of language learning.
 They are tasked purely with listening and recording, nothing more.
 Moreover, the manifold ways to modify dictations allow instructors to accommodate for all language levels, whether focusing on basic words, rearranging spoken sentences, or challenging students to pick out pronunciation subtleties.

 We learn how to write by reading, and we learn how to speak by listening.
-As students listen to a teacher’s voice, process what they’ve heard, record that in written form, and check what they’ve written, they are fully engaging with the process of learning a second language.
+As students listen to a teacher's voice, process what they've heard, record that in written form, and check what they've written, they are fully engaging with the process of learning a second language.
 There's no reason not to use dictations in language classes.

 Li, L. (2020).
 Exploring the Effectiveness of a Reading-dictation Task in Promoting Chinese Learning as a Second Language.
 Higher Education Studies, 10(1), 100. doi:10.5539/hes.v10n1p100